 You can enroll in Medicare Part A, Part B or both.
-The GEP happens every year from January 1 to March 31, with coverage beginning July 1.
+The GEP happens every year from January 1 to March 31, with coverage beginning the month after you sign up.
 You may enroll in a Medicare Advantage plan (Part C) or a Part D prescription drug plan from April 1 to June 30 the same year.